pchiorean/Indentz/docs/README.md

 **Libs:** Many scripts use dynamically linked functions from **`lib/`**, which means that the folder structure should be preserved after downloading the repository.
 If you download [releases](https://github.com/pchiorean/Indentz/releases), which are statically linked, you can use any script stand-alone[^1].

-Because there are quite a lot of files, I've sorted them into groups related to their target: the document; pages or spreads; objects on page; the application environment.
+Because there are quite a lot of files, I've sorted them into groups related to their scope: the document; the page/spread; the objects on page; the application environment.

 ## Document